docket-hq/slate-collaborative/packages/backend/README.md

   url?: string // url to open connection connectOpts?: SocketIOClient.ConnectOpts // socket.io-client options
-  cursorData?: any // any data passed to cursor onConnect?: () => void // connect callback onDisconnect?: () => void // disconnect callback
-  onError?: (reason: string) => void // error callback preserveExternalHistory?: boolean // preserve slate-history operations form other clients onDocumentLoaded(id)?: => void // callback that runs once a document is loaded on the client, takes internal id of document (can be used to tell if the document you have in memory matches the one on the server)
+  cursorData?: any // any data passed to cursor presenceData?: Object //any object data that represents a participant in the meeting.
+This will get echoed back through the onParticipantChange when people join and leave the document. onConnect?: () => void // connect callback onDisconnect?: () => void // disconnect callback onError?: (reason: string) => void // error callback preserveExternalHistory?: boolean // preserve slate-history operations form other clients onDocumentLoaded(id)?: => void // callback that runs once a document is loaded on the client, takes internal id of document (can be used to tell if the document you have in memory matches the one on the server) onParticipantChange = (msg: Object) => void // callback called when the participants change. message contains an array of participants as defined in presenceData
 }
 ```